Sporting Khalsa F.C.: History

-In 2015-16 they reached the fourth qualifying round of the FA Cup where they lost 3–1 at home to F.C.
+In 2015–16 they reached the fourth qualifying round of the FA Cup where they lost 3–1 at home to F.C.
 United of Manchester, secured third place in their first season in the Midland Football League and won the JW Hunt Cup, beating Wolverhampton Sporting C.F.C. in the final at Molineux Stadium.

 Third spot was to be the prize the following season as well, this time behind champions Alvechurch and runners up Coleshill Town.
 However, there was good news in the FA Vase where Khalsa made it to the quarter-finals before bowing out to fellow Midland Football League side Coleshill.

-The 2017-18 campaign can perhaps best be described as challenging.
+The 2017–18 campaign can perhaps best be described as challenging.
 With a £1m redevelopment of the Aspray Arena taking place, Khalsa relocated to their neighbours AFC Wulfrunians for six months coinciding with them slipping from top of the league to their final fifth-placed finish.

 In July 2018, the club officially reopened their Noose Lane ground following a £1m revamp which included the building of new spectator facilities, changing rooms and the installation of a new 5g pitch with a preseason friendly against Hereford FC.

 The club qualified for the FA Trophy tournament proper for the first time in their history in 2024–25 after they won 5–2 against Harborough Town on 5 October 2024.
 They then progressed to the second round proper before a 5–0 loss against eventual quarter-finalists Oxford City on 16 November 2024 ended their cup run.

+The club were controversially moved laterally to the Northern Premier League West Division, prior to the 2025–26 campaign, along with local rivals Darlaston Town.

+Following Assistant Manager Jemiah Richards departing the club to take the managerial role at Sutton Coldfield Town - in October 2025, former Romulus manager Jason Lanns, as well as former Wolves scout Gavin Allers, joined the coaching staff.

+In 2025, the club was moved to the Northern Premier League West, and were relegated for the first time in their history on the final day following a 2–1 defeat to Witton Albion, finishing in 19th place, one point from safety.

 Women's team

 Sporting Khalsa's women's team was established in 2015 following a merger with FC Reedswood.
 They were promoted to the FA Women's National League Premier Division for the 2024–25 season.

+The club were relegated from the third tier following the 2025-26 season.